Advisory Committee on Increasing Competitive Integrated Employment for Individuals with Disabilities

 Membership

 Thank you to all those who responded to the request for member nominations.
 More than 280 nominations were received for consideration.
-Only a few individuals could be selected to serve on the Committee, however, the Department is committed to engaging the public and providing the Committee with access to the best expertise, knowledge, and experience available to inform its work.
-Consequently, we will remain in contact with all the nominees and the public to encourage vigorous participation in the Committee's work.
+Only a few individuals could be selected to serve on the Advisory Committee, however, the Department is committed to engaging the public and providing the committee with access to the best expertise, knowledge and experience available to inform its work.
+Consequently, we will remain in contact with all the nominees and the public to encourage vigorous participation in the committee's work.

-The committee consists of both federal officials and private citizens from specific groups identified in the WIOA legislation.
+The Advisory Committee consisted of both federal officials and private citizens from specific groups identified in the WIOA legislation.
 The Secretary of Labor appointed 18 representatives from the following groups:

 Self-advocates for individuals with intellectual or developmental disabilities — Patrick Hendry, Mental Health America; Karen McCulloh, McCulloh and Associates; and Santa Perez, People First of Nevada.